 The third most prolific wicket-taker of all time was born, in Gloucester.
 Remarkably, Charlie Parker only played one Test, but he snared 3278 wickets for Gloucestershire - only Wilfred Rhodes and Tich Freeman have taken more in first-class cricket.
 Parker was especially irresistible on sticky wickets, and his career was studded with some remarkable performances: 17 for 56 against Essex in 1925 and nine wickets in an innings on eight occasions.
 But his only Test appearance came in 1921, against Australia at Old Trafford.
 It seems his figures - 2 for 32 off 28 overs - were not good enough, though probably Parker's notorious outspokenness and his falling-out with Plum Warner had more to do with it.

-When Gautam Gambhir, who was born today, made the cut in the limited-overs game, many believed he lacked the technique to succeed in Test cricket.
-Gambhir had delivered stellar performances for India in the inaugural World T20 - three half-centuries, including a composed 75 in a high-pressure final against Pakistan - and in the triangular CB Series in Australia that followed.
-There was more in store in 2008, as Test runs flowed in difficult circumstances against tough opponents both home and away.
-Between July 2008 and January 2010, he made seven half-centuries and eight centuries (including a double) in 25 innings and was the leading run scorer for the 2009 calendar year.
+Gautam Gambhir, who was born today, delivered stellar performances for India in the inaugural World T20 - three half-centuries, including a composed 75 in a high-pressure final against Pakistan - and in the CB Series in Australia that followed, and followed it up with Test runs in difficult circumstances against tough opponents both home and away in 2008.
+Between July 2008 and January 2010, he made seven half-centuries and eight centuries (including a double) in 25 innings, and he was the leading run scorer in the world for 2009.
 In 2011 he delivered a match-winning 97 in the World Cup final.
 But his Test form had trailed off by then.
 After making 116 against Bangladesh in January 2010, Gambhir went century-less for 46 innings and was dropped from the side in 2012.
 He was recalled for the 2014 England tour but failed to make an impact in the two Tests he played.